byandell/byandell.github.io/index.md

 layout: default
 ---

-I retired in 2023 from the University of Wisconsin-Madison after more than 40 years of academic success.
+I retired in 2023 from the University of Wisconsin-Madison after more than 40 years of academic success in [statistics](https://www.stat.wisc.edu) and [data science](https://datascience.wisc.edu).
 My next direction will be an inspired mix of personal interests and intellectual pursuits.

 I am continuing some aspects of my prior research activity,